corda/corda/docs/source/corda-configuration-file.rst

     *Default:* CorDapp schema creation is controlled with ``initialiseSchema``.

+  runMigration
+    Boolean on whether to run the database migration scripts at startup.
+In production please keep it false.
+For more information please check :doc:`database-management`.
+If migration is not run, on startup, the node will check if it's running on the correct database version.

+    *Default:* false

+  schema
+    Some database providers require a schema name when generating DDL and SQL statements.
+The value is passed to the Hibernate property 'hibernate.default_schema'.
+This is optional.

+  hibernateDialect
+    Optionally specify the ``hibernate.dialect`` property.
+For most cases Hibernate properly detects the correct value.

 dataSourceProperties
-  This section is used to configure the jdbc connection and database driver used for the nodes persistence.
+  This section is used to configure the JDBC connection and database driver used for the node's persistence.
-  This is currently the only configuration that has been tested, although in the future full support for other storage layers will be validated.
-  Currently the defaults in ``/node/src/main/resources/reference.conf`` are as shown in the Reference.conf_ below.
+  :ref:`Node database <standalone_database_config_examples_ref>` contains example configurations for other database providers.
+  To add additional data source properties (for a specific JDBC driver) use the ``dataSource.`` prefix with the property name (e.g. `dataSource.customProperty = value`).

+  dataSourceClassName
+    JDBC Data Source class name.

+  dataSource.url
+    JDBC database URL.

+  dataSource.user
+    Database user.

+  dataSource.password
+    Database password.

   *Default:*